CodePushGo/website/src/content/blog/en/app-store-metadata-what-developers-must-know.md

 ### Tracking Performance

 Measuring the impact of metadata updates is essential.
 Use metrics like update success rates and user engagement to evaluate effectiveness.
-For example, apps using live update solutions like Capgo report a 95% update success rate among active users within 24 hours [\[1\]](https://capgo.app/).
+For example, apps using live update solutions like CodePushGo report a 95% update success rate among active users within 24 hours [\[1\]](https://capgo.app/).
 Regularly check user feedback to ensure your metadata is clear and resonates with your audience.

 These insights can help you select the right [tools for managing updates](https://capgo.app/docs/plugin/cloud-mode/manual-update/).